-Design Standards are industry guidelines used when building, maintaining, or retrofitting roads and bridges.
-WSDOT's design work is based on the WSDOT Design Manual, which integrates industry best practices and design standards and provide guidance on the geometry and load-bearing ability of roads, and help ensure safe transportation infrastructure.
+Design Standards are the rules and regulations used when building, maintaining or retrofitting roads and bridges.
+They provide guidance on the geometry and load-bearing ability of roads, and help ensure safe transportation infrastructure.

 The American Association of State Highway and Transportation Officials (AASHTO) provides national guidance on design standards for interstate, highway, and road construction.
 AASHTO's mission is to advocate for transportation-related policies and provide technical assistance to states in their efforts to efficiently and safely move people and goods.
 AASHTO's publications provide recommended ranges of values for given elements in the roadway or roadside environment and the expected safety impact of using one value over another.